Publication Ethics

 8. Archiving Published Content from PME Proceedings

-Conference proceedings are published and archived on the website annually and can be accessed on the IGPME website.
+Conference proceedings are published and archived on the website annually and can be accessed on the PME website.
 Backups are completed on an ongoing basis through our website and a secure cloud account.

 In the event that PME were to no longer exist as a yearly publication journal all archived publications will be moved to and networked within the International Commission on Mathematical Instruction (ICMI).